-Frequently Asked Questions*What is Nova Law Review ?
+NLR: Frequently Asked QuestionsWhat is Nova Law Review ?

-Nova Law Review is an academic honors organization that publishes three legal scholastic books each year.
+The Nova Law Review is an academic honors organization that publishes three legal scholastic books each year.
 The Nova Law Review publishes articles written by judges, legal practitioners, law professors, and select students.
-Nova Law Review edits articles submitted for consideration and prepares them for publication.
+Nova Law Review edits and prepares articles that are submitted for publication.
 Lawyers and other legal practitioners refer to our articles to update and expand their legal knowledge.How do I become eligible to join Nova Law Review ?

 To become a member of Nova Law Review one must either:

-- Grade On: (open to first year students who are entering into their second year, day or evening division).
-To grade on, you must achieve at least a 3.3 G.P.A. in either semester of your first year and finish your first year with a 3.3 cumulative G.P.A.
-If these requirements are met, you will be asked to join Nova Law Review as a Junior Associate Member.
+- Grade-On: Open to first year students who are entering into their second year, day or evening division.
+To grade-on, you must achieve, and finish your first year with a 3.3 cumulative GPA.
+If these requirements are met, you will be asked to join Nova Law Review as a Summer Conditional Training Program Candidate.

-To write on, you must have a cumulative G.P.A. of 2.8 at the end of Winter Semester 2006.
-The write-on competition consists of a closed memo-style article on a topic to be determined by the Nova Law Review executive board.
-You will be given a set amount of time (usually 5–7 days) to write an article (typically at least 7–10 pages).
-The write on competition is usually held during the first or second full week following Winter finals.
-Once your anonymous article is submitted, the Board will vote on which article writers will receive offers to join Nova Law Review.
+- Write-On: Open to any day or evening student who has at least one full year of studies remaining at the Shepard Broad law Center.
+To write-on, you must have a cumulative GPA of at least 2.8 at the end of the Winter Semester in which the write-on competition is held.
+The write-on competition consists of the competitor authoring a closed, memo-style article on a topic to be determined by the Nova Law Review Executive Board and a Bluebook edit-style quiz.
+You will be given a set amount of time—usually 5–7 days—to write an article—typically at least 7–10 pages.
+The write-on competition is usually held during the first or second full week following winter finals.
+Once the anonymous articles are submitted, the Executive Board will vote on which article writers receive offers to join the Nova Law Review as a Summer Conditional Training Program Candidate.

-You cannot be a member of both Nova Law Review and ILSA Journal of International and Comparative Law or another law journal at any time during your academic career at the Shepard Broad Law Center.
-Please note that if you have been published in a law journal outside of the Nova Law School, you can still be a member of Nova Law Review.What is the Summer Training Program?
+No, you cannot be a member of both the Nova Law Review and another law journal at any time during your academic career at the Shepard Broad Law Center.
+Please note that if you have been published in a law journal outside of the Shepard Broad Law Center, or another journal within, you can still be a member of the Nova Law Review.What is the Summer Training Program?

-- Writing an article of publishable quality based on a topic selected by new member and approved by the Nova Law Review Board of Editors [Note: This article is due to the editors for consideration for publication in early August and typically requires many hours during the summer weeks to complete.];
+- Writing an article of publishable quality based on a topic selected by the Summer Candidate and approved by the Nova Law Review Board of Editors [Note: This article is due to the Executive Board in early August and typically requires many hours during the summer to complete.];

 - Attending mandatory Bluebook classes; and

-Completing the Summer Training Program is mandatory for all Junior Associate Members.
-Any Junior Associate member that does not complete the Summer Training Program is subject to removal from Nova Law Review.What are the summer time commitments?
+Yes, successful completion of the Summer Training Program is mandatory for any student who wishes to become a member of the Law Review.
+If a student does not successfully complete the Summer Training Program they cannot become a member of the Nova Law Review.What are the summer time commitments?

 The Summer Training Program requires a lengthy time commitment, generally equivalent to a regularly scheduled summer class.
 The Summer Training Program typically starts in the beginning of June and ends in August.

 Bluebook classes are held on Saturdays or Sundays and are mandatory.
-The purpose of the Bluebook class is to familiarize students with academic writing, scholarly citations, and general principles of editing.
-These classes prepare the new members to become junior Associate members who can quickly and accurately pull sources, cite to sources, and edit an article.
-Since these classes are important to the preparation of a new member for his or her duties as a junior associate member, the classes are mandatory.
+The purpose of each Bluebook class is to familiarize students with academic writing, scholarly citations, general principles of editing, and the rules and regulations of the Nova Law Review.
+These classes prepare the Summer Candidates to become Junior Associate members who can quickly and accurately pull sources, cite to sources, author an article of publishable quality, and edit an article.
+Since these classes are essential to the preparation of a Summer Candidate for his or her duties as a Junior Associate, the classes are mandatory.

-For example, the 2005 summer training program had four class days, which were mandatory for new members to attend.
-The classes usually lasted four to seven hours.
-There were also two due days, which were mandatory for the new members to turn in their bluebook exams and papers.
-The due dates usually had two hour windows to turn in the assignments.
-These six dates are typically all on Saturdays.
-Additionally, the new members had other assignments that were due electronically throughout the summer.
+For example, the 2014 Summer Training Program has four (4) class days, which are usually held on Saturdays and Sundays, and are mandatory for Summer Candidates to attend.
+The classes will be between four (4) to seven (7) hours.
+There are also multiple assignment due dates, which are mandatory for the Summer Candidates to turn in their Bluebook quizzes/edits/final exams and Summer Articles.
+The due dates are non-negotiable and late submissions will not be accepted.
 Please note that the summer training schedule varies from year to year.
-However, you should expect a significant time commitment and plan your summer accordingly.*Once on Nova Law Review, what are my duties?
+However, you should expect a significant time commitment and plan your summer accordingly.Once on Nova Law Review, what are my duties?

 Nova Law Review is a working honor society.
-Once a Junior Associate Member, your duties are as follows: complete the summer training program, attend meetings, complete weekly edits, attend final-edit weekends, and complete office hours.
-As such, there is an extensive time commitment required to be a Nova Law Review Junior Associate Member.
-If you are unsure whether you can meet the time commitment, please speak to some current Nova Law Review Members for guidance.What are the benefits of being a Nova Law Review Junior Associate Member?
+Once you become a Junior Associate, your duties include but are not limited to the following: Attend meetings as called by the Board of Editors, complete weekly edits, attend Final-Edit Weekends ("FEW"), and complete office hours.
+As such, there is an extensive time commitment required to be a Nova Law Review Junior Associate.
+If you are unsure whether you can meet the time commitment, please speak to current Nova Law Review Members for guidance.What are the benefits of being a Nova Law Review Junior Associate?

 There are numerous benefits as a Nova Law Review Member:

-- You will gain additional research and Bluebooking skills.
+- You will gain additional research and Bluebooking skills that are second to none.

 - You have the opportunity to be published in one of the Nova Law Review’s three books.
 Publication is a significant honor to the individual and widely recognized by employers.

-- Once a Junior Associate Member, you may turn in your Summer Training article to a professor to satisfy your writing requirement (in place of a seminar).
-Please visit the NSU website for more information about the Writing Requirement, a prerequisite for graduation, at http://www.nsulaw.nova.edu/students/curriculum_2Lday.cfm.
+- Once a Junior Associate, you may turn in your Summer Training article to a professor to satisfy your writing requirement (in place of the seminar requirement).
+Please visit the NSU Law website for more information about the writing requirement, a prerequisite for graduation.

 - You will meet many people and make invaluable contacts for the future.

-- Arguably, the greatest benefit that most Nova Law Review Members emphasize is employer recognition.
+- Arguably, the greatest benefit of being on Law Review is employer recognition.

 - The information stated is subject to modifications by the Board of Editors without advance notice.